etlbox/etlbox.website/doks_v1.8/content/pricing/index.md

 You can optionally purchase access to the ETLBox source code.

 #### What does "Company-wide use" mean?
-The standard licenses (Personal Use, Company-Wide Use, and Project) allow usage of ETLBox inside your own company or for a specific customer project only.
+The standard licenses (PERSONAL, Company-Wide Use, and Project) allow usage of ETLBox inside your own company or for a specific customer project only.
 Only developers from the registered company may build software or apps on top of ETLBox.
 Software-as-a-Service (SaaS) is not included.
 If you plan to distribute ETLBox as part of your products to 3rd parties, or to offer it as part of a SaaS solution, please obtain a REDISTRIBUTABLE license.